the bu$iness of big data

 as a wise man once told me…the line between BOLD and stupid is a thin one!

-arif j at lightspeed for introducing me to these guys
+ps – shout-out to my friend arif j at lightspeed for introducing me to these guys